Pediatrics Salary Data

 Practice Settings and Compensation Structure

-Base salary makes up 83% of total compensation ($255,892), with the remainder coming from bonuses, profit sharing, and other incentives.
+On average, base salary accounts for 82% of total compensation—about $255,227—with the remaining amount coming from bonuses, profit sharing, and incentives.

 Salary Distribution